 The Lion Flag

 Among several other deeds gifted by King Rajadhi Rajasinghe to Venerable Karathota Dhammarama is a lion flag.
-It is a ‘disa’ flag (Meaning a flag for a particular district) wherein the sun and moon too has been drawn.
+It is a ‘disa’ flag (Meaning a flag for a particular district) wherein the sun and moon too have been drawn.

-Vatapotha(A round shaped fan used by monks)
+Vatapotha(A round-shaped fan used by monks)

 A Vatapotha with a handle made of ivory and adorned with a fine piece of cut has been offered by King Rajadhi Rajasingha.
 This is covered with a red satin cloth.